If you’re looking to achieve big business dreams, then this article is for you.

 But if the answer is, “No!
 I could have done better!”, then I take a moment to brood before asking, “So, what went wrong, and how do I make next year better?”

-Most entrepreneurs go through a similar conversation with themselves around New Year, and we’re usually fairly good at judging our successes, because the year before we set ourselves some goals.
+Most entrepreneurs go through a similar conversation with themselves at various times during the year.
+And we’re usually fairly good at judging our successes because we set ourselves some goals.

 And nobody wants that!

 Why We’re All Goal Getters